rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## How do I deal with asynchronous behaviour in my tests (15 minutes)
+## How do I deal with asynchronous behaviour in my tests

 - The CLI uses the asynchronous function `compileComponents` and it wraps it in the `async` function.
 - `compileComponents` is required for testing when classes reference external files through `templateUrls` and `styleUrls`.